onthebusiness/harelang.org/content/documentation.md

 ## Hare extended support libraries

-The extended support libraries provides official support for use-cases which fall outside of the standard library mandate, but are nevertheless declared important or useful for the community.
+The extended support libraries provide official support for use-cases which fall outside of the standard library mandate, but are nevertheless declared important or useful for the community.